 sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.original sudo chmod a-w /etc/ssh/sshd_config.original

-Furthermore since loosing an ssh server might mean loosing your way to reach a server check the configuration after changing it and before restarting the server.
+Furthermore since losing an ssh server might mean losing your way to reach a server, check the configuration after changing it and before restarting the server:

 sudo sshd -t -f /etc/ssh/sshd_config

 The following are examples of configuration directives you may change:

 - To make your OpenSSH server display the contents of the

-/etc/issue.netfile as a pre-login banner, simply add or modify the line:
+/etc/issue.netfile as a pre-login banner, simply add or modify this line in the

 After making changes to the